- Find a Trail

 - Get Involved

 Redbank Valley Rail Trail follows the old Allegheny Valley Railroad, which dates back to 1873.
 Mile 0 for the trail is at its west end, where the trail meets the Allegheny River and the Armstrong Trail.
 From there, the trail travels east to Brookville, winding along Redbank Creek for 41 miles across three counties.
 A 9-mile spur begins in Lawsonham and heads north to Sligo.
-Note that the spur in unimproved and best suited for a mountain bike.
+Note that at present 8 of the 9 miles of the spur are unimproved and best suited for a mountain bike.

-Currently, 20 miles of the trail are surfaced with crushed limestone.
+Currently, 41 miles of the trail are surfaced with crushed limestone (except for a quarter mile segment at mile 21.3 near Fairmount City).
 As trail work is ongoing, caution is urged on the unimproved sections.
 The trail features 27 bridges and three former railroad tunnels.
 Two of the tunnels (in the communities of Brookville and Climax) are currently closed for repair.
 Though the Longpoint Tunnel (at mile 8.42) is open, it’s use at your own risk.
 Visit the Redbank Valley Trails Association website (link at right) for updates on the trail’s developments.

 Parking is available on the eastern end of the trail in Brookville at the intersection of Western Avenue and 2nd Street, and also in Climax at Bridge Road.